-22710 Greek Exegesis: Galatians 3 hours
+22710 Greek Exegesis: Galatians

-This course is a study of the Greek text of Paul's letter to the Galatians.
-The course focuses on exegesis from the Greek text, Greek syntax, history, backgrounds, selected theological issues in Galatians, and selected current issues in Galatians.
+This course is a detailed study of the Greek text of Paul's letter to the Galatians.
+The course focuses on Greek exegesis, Greek syntax, history, backgrounds, the theologies of Galatians, and selected current issues in Galatians.
+Prerequisites: 20400 (or advanced placement) and 20440.